m2dsupsdlclass/lectures-labs/installation_instructions.md

    - Choose **Python 3.6**
    - Choose "64-bit installer"

-Note that at the time of writing, tensorflow 1.12.0 is the last stable release and is not available for Python 3.7.

 Follow the instructions of the Anaconda page to install anaconda on your laptop.